Discoid lupus erythematosus: Morphology of lesions

 Discoid lupus erythematosus (DLE) skin lesions first present as dull or purplish red, disc-shaped flat or raised and firm areas of skin.
 These lesions then develop increasing amounts of white, adherent scale.
 Finally, the lesions develop extensive scarring and/or atrophy, as well as pigment changes.
 They may also have overlying dried fluid, known as crust.
 On darker skin, the lesions often lose skin pigmentation in the center and develop increased, dark skin pigmentation around the rim.
 On lighter skin, the lesions often develop a gray color or have very little color change.
 More rarely, the lesions may be bright red and look like hives.

 Location of lesions

-The skin lesions are most often in sun-exposed areas localized above the neck, with favored sites being the scalp, bridge of the nose, upper cheeks, lower lip, and ear and hands 24% of patients also have lesions in the mouth (most often the palate), nose, eye, or vulva, which are all mucosal parts of the body.
+The skin lesions are most often in sun-exposed areas localized above the neck, with favored sites being the scalp, bridge of the nose, upper cheeks, lower lip, and ear and hands and fingers 24% of patients also have lesions in the mouth (most often the palate), nose, eye, or vulva, which are all mucosal parts of the body.

 More rarely, patients may have lesions on the head and neck as well as the arms and trunk.